jackw01/ripplecounter/README.md

 ### How Well Does It Work?

-If component values for the signal conditioning circuit are selected properly, *very* well.
+If component values for the signal conditioning circuit are selected properly, surprisingly well.

 ## Circuit Design

 ![](images/schematic.png)
 [Schematic as PDF](pcb/schematic%20rev1%2020230427-01.pdf)

-The signal conditioning circuit is based on the design described in [Texas Instruments application note TIDA-01421](https://www.ti.com/lit/ug/tidud30a/tidud30a.pdf?ts=1682413672035) and [Microchip application note AN3049](http://ww1.microchip.com/downloads/en/Appnotes/Sensorless-Position-Control-of-Brushed-DC-Motor-Using-Ripple-Counting-Technique-00003049A.pdf).
-The initial current sense amplifier is implemented using the Texas Instruments INA181 IC (U202) with a current sense resistor directly in series with the motor, allowing for bidirectional current sensing.
-The remaining amplifier and filtering stages are implemented using an LM324 (U203) general-purpose quad op amp IC.
+The signal conditioning circuit is based on the designs described in [Texas Instruments application note TIDA-01421](https://www.ti.com/lit/ug/tidud30a/tidud30a.pdf?ts=1682413672035) and [Microchip application note AN3049](http://ww1.microchip.com/downloads/en/Appnotes/Sensorless-Position-Control-of-Brushed-DC-Motor-Using-Ripple-Counting-Technique-00003049A.pdf).
+The initial current sense amplifier is implemented using the [Texas Instruments INA181 IC](https://www.mouser.com/datasheet/2/405/ina181-1109801.pdf) (U202) with a current sense resistor directly in series with the motor, allowing for bidirectional current sensing.
+The remaining amplifier and filtering stages are implemented using an LM324 (U203) general-purpose quad op amp.
 U203B is used as an active bandpass filter, which works with two other RC low-pass filters to eliminate high frequency noise and low-frequency oscillations in current caused by varying load on the motor.
 U203C is used to subtract large and relatively slow changes in the signal, such as the motor's inrush current spike.
 U203D is used as a comparator with hysteresis to generate a clean output signal.

 ![](images/scope.png)
 Purple: filtered, amplified motor current waveform (TP211); Yellow: output signal (TP215)